zeek/spicy-course/src/parser_structure_byte_order.md

     # Use default byte order (big).
     a: uint8;

-    # Use little byte order for this field.
+    # Use little-endian byte order for this field.
     b: uint8 &byte-order=spicy::ByteOrder::Little;
 } &byte-order=spicy::ByteOrder::Big;
 ```